tatiane-kelli/tatiane-kelli/README.md

 ###

-<p align="left">I'm a front-end developer aligned with accessibility, innovation, willing to create functional and beautiful solutions using the best practices and creativity.</p>
+<p align="left">I'm a full-stack developer aligned with accessibility, innovation, willing to create functional and beautiful solutions using the best practices and creativity.</p>

 ###